Bunlong/react-papaparse/README.md

 ### 🎀 CSVDownloader

 If you want to open your CSV files in Excel, you might want to set `bom={true}` or `bom`, default is `false`.
-This option adds the so called BOM byte `'\ufeff'` to the beginning of your CSV-file and tells Excel that the encoding is UTF8.
+This option adds the so called BOM byte `'\ufeff'` to the beginning of your CSV files and tells Excel that the encoding is UTF8.

 #### Button